Endeavor’s IPO prospectus for dummies: Why the Hollywood player wants you to think it’s a tech company

 Tech-no

 Endeavor makes little attempt to present its “platform” advantage as having anything to do with technology.
 Its discussion of tech consists largely of prosaic explorations of the IT that underpins every business, with the exception of the streaming company it acquired.
-Endeavor Streaming, as it’s now known, is used by the NFL, NBA and WWE, as well as Endeavor’s own UFC and Professional Bull Riders digital-video subscription offerings.
+Endeavor Streaming, as it’s now known, is used by the NFL, NBA, and WWE, as well as Endeavor’s own UFC and Professional Bull Riders digital-video subscription offerings.
 There is no talk of proprietary data that helps it do what it does better than anyone else.

 The company does use a lot of tech signifiers to muddy the issue.
-It makes a point of noting that its primary financial backer, the private-equity firm Silver Lake, is “the global leader in technology investing,” and stating that Silver Lake has a “singular mission of investing in the world’s leading technology, technology-enabled and related growth businesses.”
-It brands one of its divisions “Endeavor X,” a clear homage to Google’s moonshot factory and according to the prospectus, it’s a “portfolio of digitally-focused, direct-to-consumer and business-to-business offerings leveraging the capabilities and reach of our platform.”
+It makes a point of noting that its primary financial backer, the private-equity firm Silver Lake, is “the global leader in technology investing,” and stating that Silver Lake has a “singular mission of investing in the world’s leading technology, technology-enabled, and related growth businesses.”
+It brands one of its divisions “Endeavor X,” a clear homage to Google’s moonshot factory and according to the prospectus, it’s a “portfolio of digitally focused, direct-to-consumer, and business-to-business offerings leveraging the capabilities and reach of our platform.”
 But rather than working on the entertainment-world equivalent of “smart contact lenses,” self-driving cars, and dirigibles that deliver internet access, Endeavor X is merely home to Endeavor Streaming, as well as its nascent Audio and Experiences divisions.

 But this hasn’t stopped Endeavor from expecting investors to grant it all the perks of being a tech company going public in 2019.
-Its founder-friendly, shareholder-unfriendly corporate governance structure mimics that of Alphabet, Facebook, Snap, and more recently, Lyft and Pinterest.
+Its founder-friendly, shareholder-unfriendly corporate governance structure mimics that of Alphabet, Facebook, Snap, and, more recently, Lyft and Pinterest.
 In Endeavor’s case, CEO Emanuel, Endeavor executive chairman Patrick Whitesell, and Silver Lake, will control the company via a special class of shares with 20-to-1 voting power and together have an irrevocable voting majority.
 The prospectus makes clear that the company doesn’t have to–and won’t–abide by traditional rules around independent directors and board compensation committees.

 In the spirit of Uber, Pinterest, and many other recent tech IPOs, Endeavor is losing a lot of money: $107 million last year from its operations, almost twice as much as in 2017 and a far cry from 2015 and 2016 when it eeked out modest operating profits.
 Much like Netflix, it has a significant amount of debt: $4.6 billion as of March 31, 2019.
 Interest payments on that debt were $71 million in the first three months of this year.
 Through some accounting pyrotechnics, Endeavor says it’s profitable when it adjusts its financials to push its debt, the interest payments on that debt, and other costs off its balance sheet.

 Unlike the tech companies, though, there’s little evidence that Endeavor’s spending can be seen as helping it dominate its industry by tying up consumers and suppliers in such a way that it would have an effective monopoly in its category.
-Endeavor defines the market it’s in as the $1.9 trillion global entertainment, sports and media business, which means that it has a mere .19% of its target.
+Endeavor defines the market it’s in as the $1.9 trillion global entertainment, sports, and media business, which means that it has a mere .19% of its target.

 Entertainment as an “oh, by the way”